mantrajsframework/mantrad/docs/29-mantra-core-components.md

 The result of this function will be rendered in "mantra-js-files" Mustache tag in the html root document.

-* translatecssapi: if used, then should indicated an API name of a component (with the format "component name.api name") which will manage the process of set css files added to the render request.
+* translatecssapi: if used, then should indicate an injection key indicating the API to be called which will manage the process of set css files added to the render request.
 Optional.

 This API should point to a function like this: